albinoh/gtsm/README.md

 - v1 is a very basic webpack hello world, takes one module and creates a simple bundle with it, then a simple html page uses that bundle

+- v2 now instead of just one component, this example uses two and it will show how to require a component from another one